hackerschoolmty/Rails101/02/readme.md

 my_product.save
 ```

-If you look closely you can observe that we always use `save`method that is because `new` method builds an object in  memory, but it saves into database until `save` method is executed.
+If you look closely you can observe that we always use `save`method, that is because `new` method builds an object in memory, but it saves into database until `save` method is executed.

 **Note that in all of these examples we did not set the `id` attribute, ActiveRecord handles this for us!**